Classification for Zoning and Monitoring

 <instructions_for_Addapix.pdf >, describing the

-The <TANA> directory contains some other subfolders (<prova>, <zoning>, <monitoring>, etc.) whose files are used in some sample exercises described in the Help system.
+The <TANA> directory contains some other subfolders (<prova>, <zoning>, <monitoring>, etc.) whose files are used in some sample exercises described in the Help pages.

-<DEFS>, with some DEFinitions needed in the <Tana> exercise or in examples proposed in the online help, and many sample DEFinitions I had the occasion to use in the past.
+<DEFS>, with some DEFinitions needed in the <Tana> exercise or in examples proposed in the online help, plus many DEFinitions I had the occasion to use in the past and copied here just as examples.
 Any new DEF created by the user is automatically saved in this folder.
-The currently existing DEFS, loaded at program's startup, can be visualized/edited/deleted by selecting Edit/SetImage Type DEFinitions, View/Edit/Create from the Addapix Menu.
-A DEF can also be removed by deleting from the <DEF> folder the file having the DEF's name .
+The currently existing DEFs, loaded at program's startup, can be visualized/edited/deleted by selecting Edit/SetImage Type DEFinitions, View/Edit/Create from the Addapix Menu.
+A DEF can also be removed by deleting from the <DEFS> folder the file having the DEF's name .

 <IMAGES>, contains some auxiliary information specially used when dealing with SPOT/VGT files.
 It includes also some shapefiles.
 You can have a look at its contents, but please do not delete or modify any file in this directory.